 Difficult for the batter?
 That’s the idea!

-The joke about my “quest for the perfect outswinger” was, in fact, at least partly true, although I never told my team mates what the initial motivation was.
+The joke about my “quest for the perfect outswinger” was, in fact, at least partly true, although I never told my team mates what my motivation was behind the quest.